raistmaj/xml2json/README.md

 So this library is as NHibernate is for SQL, or Google Protobuf but for JSON.
 We will create an xml model of our data, that will create and parse automatically the data we want to read.

+This is not the same as other libraries like [Cereal][3] or tools like [Google Protocol Buffer][2].
+Google Protocol buffer on version 3 supports encoding of the .proto file to JSON but doesn't provide decoding of it.
+Cereal is good library to serialize/deserialize data using C++11 but doesn't support the same logic as this tool or Google Protocol Buffer offer (conditions, optionals, etc...)

 ### Version

 1.0.0